Skip to main content

 Using Testwise as part of your Software Factory application testing and automation efforts offers several benefits:

 • You do not have to maintain components yourself.
-If implementations change, Thinkwise maintains and update component logic.
+If the Universal UI changes, Thinkwise maintains and update component logic in Testwise.

 • Test development is faster with built-in, ready to use functions and helpers that you can use directly.